pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 Plot.scatter(fit_od[3][well_to_plot][1,:],fit_od[3][well_to_plot][2,:])

 ```
 It is also possible to perform the model selection on an entire file.
-First we declare the lis of models
+First we declare the list of the models:

 ```julia
 model_1 = "baranyi_richards"